 The basics: Pet and learn about more than 50 farm animals on this educational tour and pumpkin patch.
 Plus, there’s a hay maze, hayride and roping pen.
 On weekends, be sure to ride the brand-new train.
-And mark your calendars for September 8 from 10am–3pm, as the farm is hosting Touch a Truck, where the farm will have their hayrides, petting farm and barrel train running at no cost, except the admission fee of five dollars per person.
+And mark your calendars for Sept.
+8 from 10am–3pm, as the farm is hosting Touch-a-Truck, where the farm will have their hayrides, petting farm and barrel train running at no cost, except the admission fee of $5 per person.
 All proceeds will benefit the Gunter Parks Foundation.

 Cost: $10 per person (includes Farm Train on Saturday and Sunday); free for children 2 and under.

 Safety: Hand sanitizing stations will be provided.
 Staff will also sanitize high touch points.
 Face masks are recommended in all areas and social distancing protocols are enforced.
 Also, they will have designated entry and exit points for their indoor facilities.

 Blase Family Farm Pumpkin Patch

 When: Sept.
 26–Nov.
 1; Monday–Friday 9am–6pm, Saturday 10am–6pm, Sunday noon–6pm by reservation on their website.